skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

-Human bodies are predisposed for movement, while smartphones demand attention made possible by chronic stillness.
-There is growing evidence that ... (beyond our capacity to notice these changes)

-_Moving Camera Bodies_ is speculative research.
-It will use the expertise of dance movement specialists to develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that affords stillness.
+There is growing evidence that our physical and psychological well-being is compromised by overuse of smartphones.
+These compromises are underpinned by a paradox: human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness. _Moving Camera Bodies_ is research that aims to speculatively examine the ways our bodies and smartphones meet and effect each other.
+It will use the expertise of dance movement specialists to develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that demands stillness and attention.
 The research will then use auto-ethnographic methods to analyse the practice-based experiments, and thereby deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

-Where are we when we are in screen-time, and where else might we be while using smartphones?
-Experientially led.
-- not out of fear (Kolcio, p.109), not because threatened, or wanting to limit the smartphone. but out of sheer curiosity -- what becomes possible? to not limit the functions and experiences of our interface with these technologies

-"to what extent are our experiences, and consequently the very knowledge by which we live, predetermined or prescribed by the technology itself?"[@kolcio_somatic_2005 p.110]

-"[Heidegger] suggests that modern technology is not simply a tool or instrument, but a pervasive cultural epistemological paradigm."[@kolcio_somatic_2005 p.110] - then look into enframing.

-- what's the aim?
+- is the aim clear?
-- why?
+- why does this research need to happen?
-- What problem(s) does this research uncover or aim to solve?
+- what problem(s) does this research uncover or aim to solve?

 ### why the Leverhulme Trust?